Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 Do I Need a Dental Bridge?

-A dental bridge prevents various problems from missing permanent teeth.
-Bridges can prevent:
+A dental bridge can restore multiple consecutive missing teeth.
+These restorations prevent various problems from missing permanent teeth including:

 • Teeth shifting to fill a missing tooth gap